gtoal/pitrex/README.md

 Our intention is that everything you need to develop software for the PiTrex will be in this repository and that you should fetch the entire repository from git. eg.

-sudo apt-get install -y gcc-arm-none-eabi git-core libsdl2-dev libsdl2-2.0 libsdl2-mixer-2.0-0 libsdl2-mixer-dev locate
+sudo apt-get install -y gcc-arm-none-eabi git-core libsdl2-dev libsdl2-2.0 libsdl2-mixer-2.0-0 libsdl2-mixer-dev alsa-oss locate
 mkdir ~/src
 cd ~/src
 git clone https://github.com/gtoal/pitrex.git